al3xandr3/al3xandr3.github.io/_posts/2015-07-15-Average-of-Average-no-no.md

 ---
-layout: post

 title: The Average of Averages is a No No
 category: data
 tags:
   - data
   - statistics
-intro: "The Average of Averages is a No No"
+excerpt: "The Average of Averages is a No No"
 ---